 - Day 1: San Diego Zoo Safari Park in Escondido (formerly known as the San Diego Wild Animal Park) and the historic Palomar Observatory on Palomar Mountain, housing one of America's largest telescopes.
 At night, enjoy gaming action at Harrah’s Rincon Casino in Valley Center

 - Day 2: Other Escondido attractions, including Queen Califia's Magical Circle, artist Niki de Saint Phalle's largest American sculpture garden with nine whimsical large-scale works; Welk Resorts San Diego, featuring a Broadway-style theater and the "bubbly" Lawrence Welk Museum, and the California Center for the Arts, Escondido, where top-name performers grace the stage nightly

-- Day 3: The famous Bates Nut Farm in Valley Center (just north of Escondido), featuring fresh delicious nuts, candies and dried fruits, as well as a popular farm zoo; wine tasting at the award-winning Orfila Vineyards, and a romantic, sunset hot air balloon ride with A Balloon Adventure by California Dreamin'.
+- Day 3: The famous Bates Nut Farm in Valley Center (just north of Escondido), featuring fresh delicious nuts, candies and dried fruits, as well as a popular farm zoo; wine tasting at the award-winning Orfila Vineyards, and a romantic, sunset hot air balloon ride with California Dreamin'

 San Diego's East County has varied terrain, ranging from rolling hills and mountains to the expansive desert.
 Following is a suggested three-day tour:

 - Day 1: Golf at the rustic Barona Creek Golf Course in Lakeside or Sycuan Golf in El Cajon, shopping at the popular Viejas Casino and Outlet Center in Alpine and then nighttime gaming fun at Sycuan Casino in El Cajon

 - Day 2: Julian, San Diego's historic gold mining town in the Cuyamaca Mountains, known for its famous apple pies and cider, quaint village setting, antique stores and charming bed & breakfast inns